Production of the ECB’s financial statements

-The Financial Reporting Division of the Directorate General Finance is responsible for preparing the financial statements.
+The Financial Reporting Division of the Directorate Finance, a part of Directorate General Corporate Services, is responsible for preparing the financial statements.
 It does so in cooperation with other ECB business areas.

 The ECB’s financial statements are audited by an independent external auditor.
 The external auditor is recommended by the Governing Council and approved by the EU Council.
 Its responsibility is to express an opinion as to whether the financial statements give a true and fair view of the financial position of the ECB and of the results of its operations, in accordance with the accounting policies established by the Governing Council.
 In this regard, it examines the books and accounts of the ECB, evaluates the adequacy of internal controls applied to the preparation and presentation of the financial statements, and assesses the appropriateness of the accounting policies used.
 The financial reporting processes and the ECB’s financial statements may also be subject to internal audit.